Psycho-educational Assessment

 Attention Deficit Hyperactivity Disorder (ADHD) assessment for diagnosis.

-This usually involves cognitive and achievement assessment in addition to a clinical interview and the administration of a Conners 3rd Edition (Conners-3) questionnaire to appropriate adults who spend the bulk of time with the child (parents and teachers usually) to capture information about behaviour in a range of settings (generally home and school).
+This usually involves cognitive and achievement assessment in addition to a clinical interview and the administration of a screening questionnaires (for example, the Conners 3rd Edition (Conners-3) questionnaire ) to rule out differential diagnoses and capture information about behaviour in a range of settings (generally home and school).

-This also may involve the administration of the Test of Variables of Attention (TOVA), a language-free computer based test which measures variables including attention, impulsivity, and focus.
+We may also include the administration of other tests such as the Test of Variables of Attention (TOVA) , a language-free computer based test which measures variables including attention, impulsivity, and focus, to provide specific information that can contribute to a diagnosis.

 Autism Spectrum Disorder (ASD) Assessment